 An Airedale Terrier at a dog show in 1934

 In 1934 after a breakaway group from the North was formed, the President of the Northern Agricultural Show Council called a Meeting where it was decided that there would be two elected controlling bodies, one for the North and the other for the South.
 The Northern body went under the original title "The Kennel Council of Tasmania".
 However, permission had to be obtained for Southern exhibitors to enter Northern shows and vice versa for Northern exhibitors!!
 A chaotic situation indeed!

 Support from the Royal Agricultural Society of Tasmania (RAST)

 In 1822, when Tasmania formed the 'Van Diemans Land Agricultural Society' in Hobart Town, it was the first Agricultural Society in Australia.
 It was later called the Royal Agricultural Society of Tasmania (RAST).

-In 1952, it was negotiated to form the Kennel Control Council of Tasmania (KCCT) under the auspices of the RAST.
-Councillors were appointed from both the National Agricultural and Pastoral Society in Launceston and the Royal Agricultural Society in Hobart.
+In 1952, it was negotiated to form the Kennel Control Council of Tasmania (KCCT).
+It was supported by the RAST whereby councillors whereby were appointed from both the National Agricultural and Pastoral Society in Launceston and the Royal Agricultural Society in Hobart.
 The KCCT published its litter registrations from 1959[4e].

-In 1995 the Tasmanian Canine Association Inc. became a completely independent body trading as 'Dogs Tasmania'.
+In 1995 the Tasmanian Canine Association Inc. broke away from the RAST and became a completely independent body trading as 'Dogs Tasmania'.